ashleydp/2park-IBM/README.md

 # 2Park@IBM

-The *Visual-Recognition-Tile-Localization* application leverages the Watson Visual Recognition service with image pre-processing techniques to deliver localized image classification.
+The leverages the Watson Visual Recognition service with image pre-processing techniques to deliver localized image classification.
 For example, "show me where there is rust on the bridge".

 You can view a demonstration of this application in action in the video here: